Ashmil114/Advanced-Todo/README.md

 ```bash
 npm run dev
 ```
+## Setup .env
+Create a .env.local file in the root directory and add a variable named VITE_REACT_APP_TOKEN, assigning it your github Token (otherwise save as gist doesn't work)

 The Output will be available at http://localhost:5173/ by default.

 Note : The Frontend Deployment not work properly because of the Backend don't deployed yet (so https://hatio.vercel.app/ only for sample)